qgan7125/PA-and-Section-Writeups/PA5-HashMapImpl/README.md

 Decomposition
 * Should carefully select data structures that implement the required MyHashMap functionality.
-You cannot use the provided Java HashMap implementation or any other HashMap implementation written by someone else.
+You cannot use the provided Java HashMap implementation or HashSet implementation or any other HashMap implementation written by someone else.

 * Points will be taken off for copy, pasted, and edited code that